 Feedback from staff, including teachers, classified support, and administrators, included the need for improved communication within the schools, the district, and between home and school.
 A strong and recurring theme expressed was a need for additional social-emotional support for staff and students as well as professional development for staff in culturally responsive and trauma-informed practices to support learning recovery programs and accelerate students' academic progress.
 The need for a robust after school program in the coming years to mitigate learning loss was echoed repeatedly in stakeholder groups.
 Summer school for engagement, enrichment, credit recovery and accelerated learning was also strongly supported by staff stakeholders.
 Staff expressed the need for an intervention curriculum committee to be formed to design evidence-based intervention program for K-6 students.
+Parents in 2022 emphasized that academic intervention is an important focus.
+Teachers pointed to the intervention materials that are integrated into the adopted curricula for ELA and math at the elementary level.
 General education, special education, and administrative staff strongly recommend more support for special educators in the clerical, scheduling, and assessment aspects of the department.
 Staff express that primary grade EL students were especially impacted by distance learning as reflected in English Language Arts assessments and benchmarks.
 Data management was identified by stakeholders, including staff and parents, as an area of growth for the district.
-Curriculum needs were highlighted many times by teachers, especially in science, history/social studies, and English Language Arts (ELA) at the 6th-12th grade levels.
+Curriculum needs were highlighted many times by teachers, especially in science, history/social studies and math at the elementary level.

 The school library in Miranda needs to be restored according to community members who expressed that a school library allows books to be equally available for all socio-economic groups, and that the students who are socio-economically disadvantaged are particularly impacted by the lack of access to books since the closure of the Miranda school library.
+Shelves in the Wellness Center are prepared for the addition of library books in the future.
 In addition, community members, Board, students, and parents support an increase in Career and Technical Education offerings to prepare students for working after high school, whether working their way through college, or beginning a career immediately after high school graduation.